-Bonnie Lee Apple is a teaching consultant working with teachers in public-school classrooms for Reading Reform Foundation.
-She earned her Master's degree in Education at Harvard University, studying under the revered Dr. Jeanne Chall.
+Bonnie Lee Apple is a teaching consultant working with teachers in public-school classrooms on behalf of Reading Reform Foundation.
+She also is affiliated with the Rose Institute for Learning and Literacy at Manhattanville College, Purchase, New York.
 She is certified through the Spalding Education Foundation as a lecturer and instructor.
+Ms. Apple earned her Master's degree in education at Harvard University, studying under Dr. Jeanne Chall, author of a seminal treatise on the teaching of reading.

 Esther Morgan Sands has over 30 years of teaching experience in the primary grades.
 She received her B.A. from Queens College and M.S. in Special Education from Yeshiva University.
 In 1997 she received the Branch Award from the New York Branch of the International Dyslexia Association.
 Ms. Sands has been Supervisor of Reading Reform Foundation's in-school teacher training program since 1989.
 She has been teaching courses in Orton-Gillingham-based approaches to teaching reading, writing and spelling since 1980.

 Reading Reform Foundation courses offer the opportunity to earn Professional Development credit from the New Jersey Department of Education.

 If you are applying for professional development credits through the New Jersey Department of Education, you are responsible for seeing that the activity is written in your PIP, and your supervisor must approve.
 You will be provided with further information about this process on the first day of your class.

 Ten percent (10%) of any course instructional fee is non-refundable from the outset of registration.
 Withdrawal and refund requests for the balance of the fee must be received in writing prior to the course start date.
 No instructional fees or graduate credit fees are refundable after the course begins.